Skip to main content

 If your child needs specialist equipment to travel, ask your school to apply for this.

-To fill in the application form, you will need lots of information about your child and their needs.
+To fill in the application form, you will need to provide information about your child and their needs.
 You can find the details of what information you need by opening the online application form.
 You don't need to start an application to view this information.

 SESTA online application– Pokapū Waka Kura Caregivers Hub